-The three aspects of Shulman (1987) that Bennison (2015a) included in her model for teachers’ knowledge, to identify themselves as embedders of numeracy were: Mathematics content knowledge, pedagogical content knowledge, and curricular knowledge.
+The three aspects of Shulman (1987) that Bennison (2015a) included in her model for teachers’ knowledge, to identify themselves as embedders of numeracy were mathematics content knowledge, pedagogical content knowledge, and curricular knowledge.
 Shulman explained that “pedagogical content knowledge was the category most likely to distinguish the understanding of the content specialist from that of the pedagogue” (Shulman, 1987, p.
 8).
-This form of knowledge needed to be developed in order for sustained improvements in practice (Gaffney and Faragher, 2010).
-Askew et al. (1997) believed that school culture played a huge role in shaping effective teachers of numeracy, where similar to Goos (2007) and Bennison (2015a) teachers’ view of numeracy and the relationship of its teaching and the student were deemed very important.
+Gaffney and Faragher (2010) concluded that teachers’ pedagogy content knowledge, in part, was required to create a vision to improve student learning in the area of numeracy.
+Askew et al. (1997) believed that school culture played a huge role in shaping effective teachers of numeracy.
 However, life experiences of teachers themselves also played a role in shaping their views.
 Many aspects of Bennison (2015a) model are fluid, with little evidence suggesting which domain of influence has more of less impact on shaping teachers’ identities as embedders of numeracy.
 More heartening though was the fact that research showed improvement in teachers’ concept of numeracy, and pedagogical practices when continuing professional development was afforded to them using Goos’ model (Goos et al., 2011).

-Whilst there is a lack of consensus about the definition of numeracy (Geiger at al., 2015a), broadly speaking, researchers (Callingham et al., 2015) are agreed that numeracy encompasses mathematical reasoning and skills in social contexts to solve problems.
-This understanding places the use of mathematics in making critical judgements a central facet of numeracy (Bennison et al., 2020).
-Considering the interplay between mathematics thinking and numeracy, one would have to consider what affect teachers’ beliefs and emotions towards mathematics would have on their teaching of numeracy.
-McLeod (1992) was of the opinion that emotion was changeable but that it came about from a longer held belief, however, affect did play a significant role in the teaching and learning of mathematics.
-Research has shown that people with higher levels of anxiety towards mathematics tend to avoid its use (Ashcraft, 2002).
-Mathematics anxiety resonates with emotions, where in some cases it can be a cause of discomfort whereas in others it can lead to physiological conditions such as shortness of breath ( Jennison and Beswick, 2010; Stoehr, 2017).
-Although Bennison (2015a) did not explicitly include emotions in the affective domain she did include past experiences of school mathematics.
-This is in keeping to (Askew et al., 1997) where teachers did report their current emotions as teachers back to their previous experience of school mathematics although this was not always the case.
-The researchers believe that the lack of emotion in the affective domain by Bennison (2015a) is questionable due to the fact that mathematical anxiety is a condition, and since mathematical thinking and reasoning underpin numeracy (Callingham et al., 2015), it would not be surprising if emotions were a factor in teachers’ identifying themselves as embedders numeracy across the curriculum.

 1.3.
 Models of integration